 The Lake County Board and justice partners (19th Judicial Circuit, State's Attorney, Sheriff's Office, and others) are working together on programs that reduce crime, recidivism (habitual relapse into crime), family violence, and substance abuse, and overall enhance public safety for Lake County residents.
 The County Board's Strategic Plan identifies public safety as a strategic goal.
 The County is focusing on programs for non-violent offenders with a mental illness and those who suffer from substance abuse, and connecting them with the resources they need.
-One example is the Therapeutic Intensive Monitoring Drug Treatment Court, or TIM, which works to rehabilitate drug addicts and mentally ill offenders through a structured program.
-As a result, in 2014:
+One example is the Therapeutic Intensive Monitoring Drug Treatment Court, or TIM, which works to rehabilitate drug addicts, mentally ill and veteran offenders through a structured program.
+As a result, since the program began 359 offenders were accepted in the program and by June 15, 2015: